-Victims of childhood sexual abuse are four times more likely to abuse drugs, to suffer PTSD as an adult (in my case Complex-PTSD), and are three times more likely to experience major depressive episodes throughout their lives.
+Victims of childhood sexual abuse are more likely to abuse drugs, to suffer PTSD as an adult (in my case Complex-PTSD), or to experience major depressive episodes throughout their lives.

 We need to talk about Childhood Sexual Abuse.
 Coalitions need to be built and communities need to come together; we need to discuss Prevention, Education, and Resources!

-Recently I received a package of photos in the mail from an aunt on my dad’s side of the family.
+After years of estrangement, I received a package of photos in the mail from an aunt on my dad’s side of the family.
 This is the side of the family that I experienced all of my childhood trauma with.

 As I went through the many pictures, I found baby photos of myself at the hospital and quite a variety from the 50s, 60s, and 70s of my dad as he grew and made memories at his birthday parties, playing in the yard, his high school graduation and even military headshots.
 Also included were some of his family photos.

 Pictures of the pedophile who stole my childhood from me and who was protected by my family; he looks exactly as I remember him.

 She immediately took me to see a counselor who then reported my disclosure of sexual abuse.
 Within a year I was the center of a court case against my grandpa which charged him with multiple counts of child molestation and rape of a child.
 He was facing 17 years in prison if convicted; at his age – that was a life sentence.

 The first day of the trial, during a meeting with my attorney and the detectives I found out my dad was going to testify for the defense; in his deposition, he called me a liar and said I had an active imagination.
 He admitted I had told him about my grandpa but claimed I was in sex education during school and I was confused.
 I remember to this day how quickly the tears came, how overwhelmed I was with despair at the weight of that complete betrayal.
 My heart did not just break in that moment, it shattered.

 That was it.
 The trial was over.
 I packed up and went back to live with my mom’s side of the family.
 A few days later I celebrated my 16th birthday as if nothing had ever happened.

-No justice.
-No closure.
 Just death, pain, loss, betrayal, shame, confusion – all suffered in silence.
 It was too much, so I just turned it off.

 I stood up once and fought back, I can do it again.

-Thank you for reading, if you enjoyed this post don’t forget to click like, and then follow my blog.
+Thank you for reading, if you enjoyed this post don’t forget to click like and follow me on social media!!